Smoked Pork Ribs with Low Sugar BBQ Sauce. Find out how to create a spicy and naturally sweet BBQ sauce without using ketchup or loads of added sugar.

 (If you are sugar-free right now then just cut out the molasses and sugar.
 It’s a very small amount to begin with.
 The tomato paste and sauce combined with the caramelized onions and mango add plenty of natural sweetness and richness. )

-If you’re sugar free (or low sugar right now) this recipe will definitely please your guests for a backyard party if you’re looking to get that sweet and smoky BBQ sauce flavor without the sugar.
+If you’re sugar free (or low sugar) this recipe will definitely please your guests for a backyard party if you’re looking to get that sweet and smoky BBQ sauce flavor without the excess sugar.

 More Low to No Sugar BBQ Recipes